Subscription

 User must be logged in to call this method.

-One of the benefits of the subscription feature is that users can block certain users from accessing their subscription-level records.
-But, as mentioned above, subscriptions are not meant to be used as a security restriction.
+One benefit of the subscription feature is that users can block specific users from subscription-level records.
+However, subscriptions are not a full security boundary.

 Blocking a Subscriber

-// User 'A' blocks user 'B' from accessing all subscription group 1.
+// User A blocks user B from subscription records.

 skapi